Jet characterization in Heavy Ion Collisions by QCD-Aware Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this article, we introduced GraphRed, a novel approach to find jet constituent particles in heavy ion collisions.
-The method is based on physics aware attention graph neural networks which manifest a significant improvement for jet finding and background reduction tasks in jet physics.
-Our studies have revealed that geometrical embedding and creation of web graph for each particle during the construction played an important role in performance of the model.
-By contrast, our model is able to work directly with the observables of variable length particle spectra, without information loss when considering them as discrete pixels in an image.

-We showed that this method provides substantial improvements over existing frameworks when used in combination on the identification of key particles.
-The GraphRed models combined the power of physics with attention graph neural networks with an efficient geometrical embedding of the particle spectra.
-Our study indicates that this results in gain in terms of accuracy and background suppression as compared to traditional method.
-Moreover, for the first time we show a model working on particle-level exploiting the latent representation with the incorporation of domain knowledge from physics to segregate particles.
+This article introduced GraphRed, a novel machine learning technique to find the jet constituent particles in heavy-ion collisions.
+The method is based on physics aware attention graph neural networks, which manifests a geometric deep learning technique to characterize jet in high multiplicity environments by appropriately separating the background.
+This method separates particles produced by hard and soft processes in the heavy-ion collisions system.
+By contrast, our model can work directly on particle-level observables in an event.
+The graph models combine the power of physics with attention graph neural networks with an efficient geometrical embedding of the particle spectra.
+We showed that this method performs equivalently well and substantially improves existing frameworks.
+Our studies have revealed that geometrical embedding and creating a web graph for each particle during the construction played an essential role in the model's performance and we have also shown results in a gain in terms of accuracy and background suppression as compared to the traditional method.
+Moreover, for the first time, we show a model working on particle-level exploiting the latent representation with incorporating domain and topological knowledge from physics to segregate particles.

-These results offers a solid direction for implementing essential machine learning based algorithms which are robust to the event by event fluctuations, model-dependent effects present in the data which is a notable application of machine learning at the LHC.
-The work presented in the article provides a nascent step towards a new paradigm of efficient, robust and tractable tools for jet physics in heavy ion collisions at LHC.
+Being able to properly separate the products of the hard collisions from the softer background particles on an event-by-event basis, these results offer a solid direction for implementing essential machine learning-based algorithms in jet finding.
+It also shows its robustness to the event-by-event fluctuations, model-dependent effects present in the data, which is a notable application of machine learning on the data at the LHC energies.
+The work presented in the article opens the way to better comparisons between experimental data and theoretical calculation and provides a nascent step towards a new paradigm of efficient, robust, and tractable tools for jet physics in heavy-ion collisions at LHC.
 In conclusion, we believe that there exists a great potential in advanced techniques which incorporate physics knowledge and exploit the power of artificial intelligence.

 \acknowledgments

 The simulation and training works were carried-out in the computing facility in EHEP Lab at IISER Mohali.